Berkeley-CS61B/website-fa23/materials/lab/lab09/index.md

 factor is reached, we multiply the number of buckets by the resizing factor and rehash all of the items, modulo-ing them by the new number of buckets.

-Credits to Meshan Khosla for this animation!
+For the video animation below, the hash function is arbitrary and outputs a random integer for each shape (the object) that is inputted.

 <p align="center">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/tUEixFouAjg?start=5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </p>

+Credits to Meshan Khosla for this animation!

 ### Skeleton Code